moorepants/dissertation/davisbicycle.rst

 Foot Pegs
 ---------

-Gilbert designed a set of foot pegs such that clipless bicycle pedals could be screwed into the ends providing secure attachment of the feet but allowing easier detachment, :ref:`Figure 11.11<figFootPeg>`.
+Gilbert designed a set of foot pegs such that clip-less bicycle pedals could be screwed into the ends providing secure attachment of the feet but allowing easier detachment, :ref:`Figure 11.11<figFootPeg>`.
 Each foot peg was fit with two strain gage bridges to measure the downward force applied by the rider's